Bill of Sale Requirements in Oregon

 What is a Bill of Sale for a Car in Oregon?

-When buying or selling a vehicle in Oregon, a bill of sale is among the most important documents used as a record of the transaction, and for proper title and registration.
-The seller (owner/owners) should sign the back of the title over to the buyer, and can choose to use a bill of sale in the transaction also.
+When buying or selling a vehicle in Oregon, a bill of sale is an important document used as a record of the transaction, and for proper title and registration.

-A bill of sale should also include the following information:
+An OR bill of sale should include the following information:

 The buyer must apply for a title within 30 days of the sale, or face a late title transfer fee of $25.
 If the buyer does not apply for a new title within 60 days of the sale, the late title transfer fee is $50.

-If you have trouble downloading the Oregon Bill of Sale form, we provide links to generic forms from our sponsors.
+If you have trouble downloading the Oregon Bill of Sale form, we provide links to free, printable, generic bill of sale forms.